jhap1982/giveituruguay/2012/2012-07-05 - Arena Concerti Fiera Milano Rho (Heineken Jammin' Festival), Milan, Italy/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Can't Stop
+2. Can't Stop
-Snow ((Hey Oh))
+3. Snow ((Hey Oh))
-Look Around
+4. Look Around
-Scar Tissue
+5. Scar Tissue
-Dani California
+6. Dani California
-I Like Dirt
+7. I Like Dirt
-The Adventures of Rain Dance Maggie
+8. The Adventures of Rain Dance Maggie
-The Power of Equality
+9. The Power of Equality
-Under the Bridge
+10. Under the Bridge
-Ethiopia
+11. Ethiopia
-Californication
+12. Californication
-By the Way
+13. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+14. Jam
-Fire
+15. Fire
-Meet Me at the Corner
+16. Meet Me at the Corner
-Give It Away
+17. Give It Away
-In Love Dying jam
+18. In Love Dying jam

 ## Notes